 - Skincare: Several new skincare products have been using coffee as an exfoliate and revitalizer.
 It’s great to make a simple mask with coffee that will help you feel younger.
 Coffee is also well known for its antioxidant capacity, just adding another benefit to this use.

 - Coffee Grounds for Plants as Fertilizer: Coffee grounds are rich in nitrogen which helps plants grow better and has a real positive outcome for any plants you may be growing.
 Just add it to the soil and it will add nitrogen plus it will help with the pH balance.
-Overall coffee will help keeping your soil rich, check the next use.
+Overall coffee will help to keep your soil rich, check the next use.

 - Worm Attractor: It’s a weird use but worms are attracted to coffee, and if you use it as fertilizer, they will come and help with the fertilization process, which is always a plus.
 Worms will keep the earth beneath your plants healthy.
 Worms are rather good for the soil and they should always be welcomed.

 - Coffee Grounds Compost: Keeping up with the gardening uses, if you like making compost, coffee will be a great addition to it because of the aforementioned hydrogen.
 Therefore it will make a more powerful mix.
 A good coffee compost can truly change the outcome of a harvest and improve the health of any plant.

 - Begone Pests: Worms may like coffee but some other unwelcome insects are not fans, like slugs or snails, who can eat crops and can be a plague.
 Coffee will keep those pests at bay since they don’t like the acidic composition of coffee.

 - Carrots and Radish boost: These 2 vegetables love the coffee compositions.
 If you add it to the soil where you will grow them, it will prove to be a great boost and increase the harvest.
 These 2 vegetables in particular take a lot of benefits from coffee.